ofreyes2/DividendTracker/README.md

 - [ ] Export calculations to CSV/PDF
 - [ ] Watchlist functionality with alerts
 - [ ] Price alerts
+- [x] Search stocks by symbol or company name
 - [ ] Expanded to 2000+ dividend stocks
 - [ ] Symbol search and sorting
 - [ ] Logo display next to company name